priyankarauthan/SpringBoot/README.md

 b) If a bean cannot be auto-detected (e.g., third-party classes), we register it manually using `@Bean`.

-## Comparing Early vs Lazy Initialization
+## Q3-Comparing Early vs Lazy Initialization
 | Feature                     | Early Initialization (Default)                           | Lazy Initialization (`@Lazy`)                                  |
 |-----------------------------|----------------------------------------------------------|---------------------------------------------------------------|
 | When Bean is Created?       | At application startup                                   | Only when first used                                          |